-Patients who have a qualifying condition have to consult a doctor for a marijuana prescription.
+Patients who have a qualifying condition have to consult a doctor for a cannabis prescription.
 The doctor must be registered in the Compassionate Use Registry of Texas (CURT).
 Patients need to meet the following criteria to qualify:

-You will be evaluated by the doctor to determine whether you will benefit from medical marijuana.
-The doctor must also confirm that these benefits outweigh the risks.
-The prescription should include recommendations for dosages, how the dosages will be administered, and how much medical cannabis is needed for your health needs.
+Your first meeting will be with a qualified medical professional to determine whether you will benefit from medical marijuana.
+The physician must also confirm that these benefits outweigh the risks.
+The prescription will include recommendations for dosages, how the dosages will be administered, and how much medical cannabis is needed for your health needs.